In part I of this series, we asked the question: Can Toddlers Actually Read? And the answer was a resounding YES (if they are taught how to do it.)

 I shared a handful out of hundreds of reasons why parents are choosing to teach their toddlers to read.
 But if you can’t think of a reason why learning to read early or learning to read well, or learning to read together will benefit your little one: don’t do it.

 But if you are interested in helping your little one read: you can learn more about how learning to read works and why kids can start reading so early and so simply here: FREE 30-Minute Early Reading Workshop.
-I also have full, paid courses which offer even more support and access to a community of like-minded parents.

 Either way: the decision is yours and if you choose to teach YOUR toddler to read, then I'm here to support you.